kgrid/kgrid-site/docs/tutorial/runtimes/overview.md

-#Kgrid External Runtime API
+# Kgrid External Runtimes

 External runtimes allow the knowledge grid to execute code in a native environment by passing the payload from the knowledge object through the proxy adapter to a remote environment that implements the external runtime API.

+## Using an external runtime

+To activate objects that require an external runtime first start the activator then start up the remote runtime making sure to set up the runtime to point to your activator.
+See the [integrator setup docs](/integrator/activator) for more info.
+Create your knowledge object as normal but remeber to include all the necessary [deployment](/tutorial/deployment/deployment) information.

 The runtimes register themselves with the proxy adapter included in the activator and then assume responsibility of handling execution, storage, and communication for the executable portion (payload) of the knowledge object.

-## Registering with the proxy adapter
+## Creating a new remote runtime

+This describes the API your runtime will have to use to communicate with the proxy adapter.
+Using this api you can create an environment that uses the common Kgrid activator api but executes objects in any given remote environment.

+### Registering a runtime
-When the external runtime starts up it must send a POST request to the `/proxy/environments` endpoint of the proxy adapter which is at the same base url as the activator.
-The request must contain a JSON object body with the values `type` and `url`.
+When the external runtime starts up it **must** send a POST request to the `/proxy/environments` endpoint of the proxy adapter which is at the same base url as the activator.
+The request **must** contain a JSON object body with the values `type` and `url`.
 `type` matches the `engine` value in the deployment spec of objects that will run in this environment and `url` is the url that the proxy adapter can call to communicate with this runtime environment.
 For example here is the body of a request sent by a local Node.js runtime
 ```json
 {